What does reactive protein in the blood indicate?

 4. To prevent complications.

-• Indicators exceeding 3 mg / l - the presence of a high risk of vascular pathologies in patients with diseases of the heart and blood vessels, as well as in healthy people.
+• Indicators exceeding 3 mg/l indicate a high risk of vascular pathologies in patients with heart and vascular diseases, as well as in healthy people.

-• If the protein level exceeds the barrier of 10 mg/l, you should re-analyze and undergo additional examinations, this is necessary to identify infectious and other inflammatory diseases.
+• If the protein level exceeds the barrier of 10 mg/l, a repeat analysis should be performed and additional examinations should be completed; this is necessary to identify infectious and other inflammatory diseases.

-For the purpose of the study, the direction is issued by the following doctors:
+To prescribe a study, a referral is issued by the following doctors:

 1. Cardiologist;